Safestore Self Storage Liverpool

 Our customers use our Liverpool storage centre for a range of purposes.
 Students use it to store their belongings during holidays to keep them safe rather than leave them in their digs unattended.

 Businesses use our Liverpool storage facility not only to store their stock, archives or equipment but also as a base from which to run their business.
 We have several dedicated business units and workshops available to rent, so you can kit out an office or workspace and save a lot of money on commercial premises overheads like security, business rates and public liability insurance.

 Householders use our storage units to keep their furniture, furnishings and other belongings safe, often during house moves or renovations, or as an extension to their existing storage at home.

-You can access your unit 24 hours a day and we can provide you with free trolleys and a free forklift trolley if you need those.
+You can access your unit any time during opening hours and we can provide you with free trolleys and a free forklift trolley if you need those.
 Our units are easily accessible, with a large, undercover loading area, double door access and units with high ceilings.

 Liverpool is a great place to study and is home to several major universities.
 Many students remain in the city after graduation because of the high number of available jobs in the health, education, retail and tourism industries, and because of the vibrant nightlife.